WP All Import Add-On for The Events Calendar

 The import for this post type is done.
 Repeat the above steps for all post types you would like to import, with attention to the order of the import.

-* For more detailed information on how the export and import works with WP All Export/Import, visit their documentation.
+* For more detailed information about how the export and import works with WP All Export/Import, visit their documentation.

 Logging